 I visited the www.deepfriedbrain.com this helped me in understanding some of the areas, especially the article on PTA.
 It explained it clearly, i was confident of taking any questions on PTA formulas after that.

 I was scoring in the range of 85-90 in all the sample tests, and full mock exams i took.
 I took atleast 6 full mock exams.
 It gave me lot of confidence.

-I also joined PMHUB Forums, the discussions there were pretty useful.
-From there i came to know about JIMBOK.
-Its a great set of articles by Jim Owens and its an excellent material for final day review.
+I also joined PMHUB websites, the discussions there were pretty useful.
+From there i came to know about wesbites and maling lists.
+It has a great set of articles by Jim Owens (note: now obsolete due to PMBOK changes)and its an excellent material for final day review.
 On the day prior to the exam, I went through all the ITTOs, Formulas, Theories and JIMBOK.
 It took the whole day.
 Actually i bough Flashcards for final review, but never find the time to use it.
-To be more precise i have forgotten that i had purchased flashcards
+To be more precise i have forgotten that i had purchased flashcards.

 On the day of the exam,